Obesity Rates Rise During Pandemic, Fueled By Stress, Job Loss, Sedentary Lifestyle

 Given the stigma around obesity, crafting messages that resonate is not easy, says Tammy Boyd, chief policy officer of the Black Women's Health Imperative.

-"It's a very delicate balance," she says, because using words like "weight" easily sound stigmatizing.
+"It's a very delicate balance," she says, because using words such as "weight" easily sounds stigmatizing.
 But at the same time, Boyd says, the community needs to understand obesity as a critical health and wellness issue.

 For Boyd, one of the most promising potential remedies is medication.
 New classes of drugs are proving both safer and more effective than what's been on the market.

 Most insurance — including Medicare — does not cover them.
 Congress is considering a bill allowing Medicare to cover obesity drugs and behavioral counseling.
-Boyd says if it passes, many other insurers would likely follow.
+Boyd says if the legislation passes, many other insurers would likely follow.
 And that might help curb some of the disturbing trend lines.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.